-A native of New Albany, Kiefer Sherwood is currently in his fifth professional season.
+A native of New Albany, Kiefer Sherwood is currently in his sixth professional season.
 He signed as a free agent with the Anaheim Ducks in 2018 and owned a 6-7-13 line in 60 games with the Ducks before signing with the Colorado Avalanche in 2020.
-He has played in 27 regular season games with the Avalanche and made his Stanley Cup playoff debut in 2021.
+He played in 27 regular season games with the Avalanche and made his Stanley Cup playoff debut in 2021.
 In the summer of 2022, Sherwood signed as a free agent with the Nashville Predators and made their opening night roster, scoring the first goal of the NHL season vs. the San Jose Sharks.

 Sherwood has been a dominant force in the American Hockey League with both the San Diego Gulls and Colorado Eagles.
 In 2021-22, Sherwood was an AHL All-Star and finished the season 3rd in the league in goals (36) and 5th in points (75) in just 57 games.

 Sherwood played college hockey at Miami University where he scored 34 goals and 86 points in 3 seasons with the RedHawks.
 He was a member of the NCHC All-Academic Team.